JonZeolla/Configs/README.md

 # Configs
-This is where I store reference configuration files which may be handy in the future.
+This is where I store reference configuration files or scripts which generate/manage configs which may be handy in the future.